rontarrant/gtkDcoding/docs/_posts/2019-07-16-0053-mvc-vi-image-combobox.md

 And that does the job.
 Include that right in the array we pass to the super-class constructor and it’s accepted as just another `GType`.

 *Note: Because `getType()` is a function call, it can’t be read at compile time, so we can’t predefine the array like we can if the columns all hold standard `GTypes`.
-The entire array has to be written out as it’s passed to the super-class constructor:*
+The array has to be defined in the constructor at the very earliest, or written out as it’s passed to the super-class constructor as can be seen here:*

 ```d
 super([GType.STRING, GType.INT, Pixbuf.getType(), GType.STRING]);